prriyanayak/Advanced-Algorithm-Project/README.md

 * Julius_Caesar.txt - text file containing 5 acts from the Julius Caesar book.

+* Execution.png - a screenshot of the execution to avoid any confusion

 ### For HyperLogLog
 * hyperLogLog.h - used to define the HyperLogLog Class, add to the HyperLogLog, and calculate the harmonic mean.